Words and pictures…Read More

 My name is Jasmine Infante and I am a student at the University of St. Thomas majoring in communication and minoring in marketing.
 I wanted to give a huge thank you to the Holocaust Remembrance Association for the scholarship I have received.
 I was told about this scholarship by my advisor, Dr. Bornigia and I researched it after speaking with her.
 I never knew about this association until she introduced it to me and I hope to attend a live event next year.
 Even though the events were held online due to Covid-19, it was still an enlightening experience.
 I feel like I not only learned about the struggles that affect generations of people, but I learned more about myself in the process, too.
-This scholarship will help me financially to achieve my academic goals, but it will also help me achieve my future goals.
-I have always used my voice and my social media to help advocate for nonprofits fighting against human trafficking, such as Elijah Rising.
-This experience illuminated a passion within me to broaden the audience I advocate for.

 It is unfortunate that the March of Remembrance events were cancelled because of the current times.
 Fortunately, the Holocaust Remembrance Association was quick to adapt and produced what was a joy to watch, Hope in the Face of Total Loss.
 Listening to Alex Pollak’s success despite the horrible losses that World War II brought was a sobering reminder that the difficulty of the past should not handicap our future potential.
 And a particular highlight was Rabbi Don Gordon’s wisdom filled story of elbowless people in heaven and hell.
 The parable’s instruction tells of the reality of the brokenness of all human beings, yet that brokenness becomes a heaven when humans begin to aid each other.

 “This march is about encouraging all of you to pass it on to your families and your friends,